Foreclosure rescue scheme

 A foreclosure rescue scheme is a scam that targets those whose house is facing potential foreclosure.
-The scheme preys on desperate homeowners whose mortgages are in default by offering to prevent the foreclosure.
-There are various ways in which foreclosure rescue schemes work, causing different types of harm to the homeowners, but all ultimately with the likely end result of the owner being forced out of his/her home and losing even more money.
+The scheme preys on desperate homeowners whose mortgages are in default by offering to prevent foreclosure.
+There are various ways in which foreclosure rescue schemes work, causing different types of harm to the homeowners, but all ultimately with the likely end result of the owner being forced out of their home and losing even more money.

 Foreclosure rescue schemes are typically advertised in a variety of informal settings, such as roadside signs.

 Types of foreclosure rescue schemes

 There are several ways foreclosure rescue schemes operate:

 Lease-buyback

 In a lease-buyback scheme, the owner turns the lease over with an option to buy it back later.
 The owner is promised to be able to rent the property back, which will be counted toward an eventual buyback.
-These can be legitimate; however, in a scam they may end in loss of the property or considerable additional cost: the renting prices may be made so high that the original owner cannot afford to continue paying and/or the buyback price may be set far above the fair market value of the property.
+These can be legitimate; however, in a scam they may end in the loss of the property or considerable additional cost: the renting prices may be made so high that the original owner cannot afford to continue paying and/or the buyback price may be set far above the fair market value of the property.